ioBanker/docs.bitshares.build/LP-tec.md

 - pool taker fees, contributed to the pool token holders

 ### Deposit
 Both assets are needed in equal amounts at the current pool price.
-Deposit increases the amount of pool tokens.
+A deposit increases the amount of pool tokens.

-#### Market Pegged Asset
+#### Market Pegged Assets
 Liquidity Pools, which use a (Market Pegged Asset)/Collateral pair, can be used to stake a long, neutral or short position.

 ##### Example: 1.19.66 - HONEST.BTCBTSMM